Guide to Online Music & Youth Work Using Zoom

 - Chat: The Chat function allows people to write messages to everyone in the group while others are talking.

 - Spotlight: You can “spotlight” people, which means their video takes up the whole screen and becomes the focus for everyone.
 This can be useful when someone is performing or talking for example.
+You can spotlight multiple people at the same time.

 - Gallery / Speaker View: People can toggle between Speaker View and Gallery View.
 For group activities or playing music together, we usually encourage people to keep it on Gallery View as you can see everybody all on the same screen and it feels like everyone’s together.
 Speaker View means whoever is speaking takes up the full screen – this can be useful if someone is demonstrating something that people need to see better, or if you want there to be more focus on someone speaking (you can also use the “Spotlight” function for this).